Nationwide Black Lives Matter at School Week of Action

 During Black Lives Matter at School Week of Action, thousands of educators across the country will teach lessons about structural racism, intersectional Black identities, and Black history.
 In the evening, there will be events for educators, students, stakeholders, and community members to actively engage in the movement.
 The lessons and dialogues that take place that week are intended to continue throughout the year.

-There are three key demands issued by the Black Lives Matter at School national movement:
+There are four key demands issued by the Black Lives Matter at School national movement:

 In the Washington, D.C. area, D.C.
-Area Educators for Social Justice, Center for Inspired Teaching, Washington Teachers’ Union, educators, and community members are collaborating on D.C.
+Area Educators for Social Justice is coordinating the sixth annual D.C.
 Area Black Lives Matter Week of Action in Schools.
-Educators from more than 100 schools have signed on to participate in the D.C. area.
-To find out how to get involved in your city, visit the Facebook page for National Black Lives Matter in Our Schools.
+Educators from more than 80 schools have signed on to participate in the D.C. area.
+To find out how to get involved in your city, visit the national website for Black Lives Matter at School.

 Resources for Educators